5 min read

 The United Nations Declaration on the Rights of Indigenous Peoples (the Declaration) is an international declaration that sets out “the minimum standards for the survival, dignity, and well-being of Indigenous Peoples of the world.” (article 43).
 It is a legally non-binding document that outlines norms and principles to guide state interactions with Indigenous Peoples.
 The forty-six articles include recognition of the rights of Indigenous Peoples to self-determination, protection of their respective cultures, a collective identity, and economic and social development.

 Honouring the Declaration is where the future of consultation, negotiation, and reconciliation with Indigenous Peoples is headed and is included in the Truth and Reconciliation Commission’s 94 Calls to Action (#s 43 & 44).
-Canada, after some delay, in 2016 removed its objector status to the declaration.
+Canada, after some delay, in 2016 removed its objector status from the declaration.
 Bill C-262, An Act to Ensure that the Laws of Canada are in Harmony with the UN Declaration on the Rights of Indigenous Peoples, a private members bill, was introduced on April 21, 2016, and would have seen Canada take steps toward implementing the global minimum human rights standards for Indigenous Peoples.
-However, although it passed the third reading, on June 21, 2019 (National Indigenous Peoples Day) the Senate halted its passage to becoming a law.3.
-Understand that Indigenous Peoples have constitutionally protected rights.
+However, although it passed the third reading, on June 21, 2019 (National Indigenous Peoples Day) the Senate halted its passage to becoming a law.

 Indigenous Peoples rights were established in the Royal Proclamation of 1763.
 Over two hundred years later, Indigenous Peoples rights were written into the Canadian Constitution Act,1982 in s.
 35. In 1996, Indigenous rights were recognized in the Supreme Court of Canada and confirmed in R. v.
 Van der Peet (this case established a test by which to prove Indigenous rights).
 Chief Justice Antonio Lamer wrote: